 Dr. Sarah Jane a.k.a.
 “Jennie” (and “Jean”) Carson was born on the 9th of July, 1865 in Wellington County, Ontario.
 She was the eldest child of Joseph Standish Carson and the former Martha Wallace.
 Dr. Carson’s father was first a school teacher and then a school inspector.
-Her siblings were; Susanna, Henrietta, Joseph, John “Hilliard” and Annie.
-Her sister Susanna Carson graduated from the University of Toronto Faculty of Medicine in 1888.
+Her siblings were; Susanna, Henrietta, Joseph (born and died in 1871), John “Hilliard” and Annie.
+Her sister, Dr. Susanna Carson graduated from the University of Toronto Faculty of Medicine in 1888.

 In the 1922 Ontario Medical Register Dr. Jennie Carson was living in Toronto and she was working at the Y.W.C.A. on McGill Street.
 She eventually moved to Vancouver, British Columbia with her mother and her sister Annie.